viralsolanki/Challenge-1/sample_psd/README.md

 ## Getting Started

-Along with this document u will get the copy of the project.
+Along with this document you will get the copy of the project.
 You can use it on your local server or deploy it.
-This project full filed all the requirements given in the rules.
+This project full filled all the requirements given in the rules.
 Additionally some jQuery effects are used to make it look good.

 ### Requirements

-To use this Theme no aditional software or plugins are needed we just need a latest version of WordPress in worcking condition.
+To use this Theme no additional software or plugins are needed we just need a latest version of WordPress in working condition.

 ## Description

-This Theme is completely based on rtcamp’s assignment no.1 Sample_psd to WordPress Theme.
-It Strarts with the header section contains a theme-logo and a header-menu.
+This Theme is completely based on rtcamp’s assignment No.1 Sample_psd to WordPress Theme.
+It starts with the header section contains a theme logo and a header-menu.
 The theme logo can be customize by 'Theme_options' in the admin section.
 Mainly it contains a Slider in beginnig of body section in Home page.
 Slider can be customize by 'Slider' post_type in the admin section. body section of Homepage have a division which contains list of titles of child pages of Home page.
 When pointer enters in any list or any title the sub-pages of that respective page will be displayed.
 As pointer leaves the list sub-pages will get disappeared.
 In the footer section of the page contains a Sidebar,a footer-menu, a footer-caption and a footer-Image all of this can be customize by 'Theme_options' page in admin section.
 Some custom Widgets will also get created at theme activation you can use it by adding it to the Sidebar.

 ## What it will do ?